N-ECCO

 N-ECCO Chair Palle Bager (Denmark) opened the Network Meeting by welcoming 275 nurses and dietitians from across the world who share the goal of developing care for people with IBD globally.
 The first session focused on the role of the Inflammatory Bowel Disease nurse specialist.
 Isobel Mason (UK) discussed the value of the IBD nurse and how to promote the role across Europe, including how to audit your service and provide a detailed job plan.
 She also presented a new healthcare professional website developed by Crohn’s and Colitis UK, which has numerous resources to support the IBD nurse.

-Posted in ECCO News, Committee News, ECCO'18, Congress News, N-ECCO, Volume 13, Issue 1
+Posted in ECCO News, Committee News, Congress News, ECCO'18, N-ECCO, Volume 13, Issue 1